News & Initiatives

 Your Graduate Library Presents…

-Our series of workshops and presentations has started!
+Our series of workshops and presentations are over for this term!
 See our Events page for more information on what’s coming.
 Do you have a suggestion?
 Please contact us with your ideas for learning outside the classroom and we’ll find the experts to present.

-The terrace, accessed through the FIMS Graduate Library, is open for you to use during warmer weather.
+The terrace, accessed through the FIMS Graduate Library, is open for our FIMS graduate community to use during warmer weather.
 The Terrace has seating and tables so you can work outdoors.
-Weather pending, the Terrace is open on weekdays, closed evenings and weekends.
+Weather pending, the Terrace is open on weekdays, evenings and weekends – it’s a great place to eat your lunch!

 Privacy in the Library